PathologyDataScience/HistomicsML2/docs/data-create.rst

   $ cd myproject
   $ mkdir boundary centroid svs tif

-These directories will be mounted inside the data creation docker during dataset creation, and again by the database and server containers when running HistomicsML.
+These directories will be mounted inside the data creation docker during dataset creation, and again by the database and server containers when running HistomicsML2.

 Create slide information table